kelseyhightower/confd/docs/command-line-flags.md

   -prefix string
       key path prefix
   -role-id string
-      Vault role-id to use with the AppRole, Kubernetes backend (only used with -backend=vault and either auth-type=app-role or auth-type=kubernetes)
+      Vault role-id to use with the AppRole, Kubernetes backends (only used with -backend=vault and either auth-type=app-role or auth-type=kubernetes)
   -scheme string
       the backend URI scheme for nodes retrieved from DNS SRV records (http or https) (default "http") -secret-id string
       Vault secret-id to use with the AppRole backend (only used with -backend=vault and auth-type=app-role) -secret-keyring string
-      path to armored PGP secret keyring (for use with crypt functions) -srv-domain string
+      path to armored PGP secret keyring (for use with crypt functions) -separator string
+      the separator to replace '/' with when looking up keys in the backend, prefixed '/' will also be removed (only used with -backend=redis)
+  -srv-domain string
       the name of the resource record
   -srv-record string